NVIDIA/NeMo/docs/source/asr/speech_classification/datasets.rst

 ------------------------------

 Google released two versions of the dataset with the first version containing 65k samples over 30 classes and the second containing 110k samples over 35 classes.
-We refer to these datasets as v1 and v2
+We refer to these datasets as `v1` and `v2` respectively.

 Run the script `process_speech_commands_data.py` to process Google Speech Commands dataset in order to generate files in the supported format of  `nemo_asr`, which can be found in ``<NeMo_git_root>/scripts/dataset_processing/``.
 You should set the data folder of Speech Commands using :code:`--data_root` and the version of the dataset using :code:`--data_version` as an int.

-You can further rebalance the train set by passing the `--rebalance` flag.
+You can further rebalance the train set by randomly oversampling files inside the manifest by passing the `--rebalance` flag.

 .. code-block:: bash